 Glutamate has a complex and intricate relationship with insulin.
 When glutamate is elevated, it will provoke an insulin response.
 However, glucose is needed at the synapses to govern glutamate, therefore, when insulin brings glucose levels down too low, then glutamate levels will rise again.
 This means that maintaining a balance between GABA and glutamate is critical for managing blood sugar levels and insulin and any food that increases glutamate can affect this process.

 Bone Broth is High in Histamine

 Additionally, bone broth is very high in histamine, which will make it a bad choice for people with histadelia (high brain histamine) or histamine intolerance.
 Histamine is also an important neurotransmitter, where it helps control the sleep/wake cycle, mood, learning, appetite, libido, body temperature, memory, pain sensitivity, modulating the release of other important neurotransmitters like dopamine, serotonin, and norepinephrine, maintaining stability in the endocrine system, and much more.
 In other parts of the body, histamine is an essential component of gastric acid production, cardiac stimulation, vasodilation, most smooth muscle contraction, and the immune response.

-Both excess histamine and/or glutamate creates an imbalance in the autonomic nervous system, which puts the body in a state of chronic sympathetic arousal.
+Both excess histamine and/or glutamate create an imbalance in the autonomic nervous system, which puts the body in a state of chronic sympathetic arousal.
 When the sympathetic nervous system, also known as the stress response system, is activated this too leads to a wide variety of negative effects like weakened immunity, impaired production of gastric acid and digestive enzymes, inhibited digestion and absorption of nutrients, suppression of serotonin, an increase in blood glucose levels, destruction of healthy gut bacteria, inhibition of the migrating motor complex, and much more.
 All of which can encourage overgrowth of Candida and other microbes, degradation of health, or exacerbation of conditions that already exist.

 Bone Broth Feeds SIBO